followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidationGroup/3 Methods/validate().md

 - **brokenRules**
     An array of broken rules.
 The structure of rule objects is described in the [validation Rules](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/) section.
 - **validators**
-    An array of dxValidator widgets that are included in the validated group.
+    An array of **Validator** widgets that are included in the validated group.

 As an alternative to this method, you can use the [DevExpress.validationEngine.validateGroup(group)](/Documentation/ApiReference/Common/Utils/validationEngine/Methods/#validateGroupgroup) function passing the current group as a parameter.
 <!--/fullDescription-->